What is Honeycomb?

-Honeycomb is constructed by two primary parts including the main surface area which is firm and textural, and the honey and nectar portion that is stored within the hexagonal compartments.
+The honeycomb structure is constructed by two primary parts including the main surface area which is firm and textural, and the honey and nectar portion that is stored within the hexagonal compartments.
 The raw honeycomb you can eat consists of the waxy, geometric cells from inside the beehive as well as the honey and pollen found in between the cells.
-Honeycomb is unique because it doesn’t need to be processed –– it is a final product straight from the beehive.
+Honeycomb is unique because it doesn’t need to be processed—it is a final product straight from the beehive.
 Honeycomb is a somewhat solid version of liquid honey, but it is a raw product in its truest form.

 What Can I Do with Honeycomb?

 Now that you know what honeycomb is, you may be thinking, What can I do with honeycomb?
-Honeycomb has many uses, but our favorite thing to do with honeycomb is to eat it.
-If you’re wondering if honeycomb is edible, the answer is yes.
+Honeycomb has many uses, but our favorite thing is eating honeycomb.
+If you’re wondering if the honeycomb is edible, the answer is a resounding yes.
 Honeycomb is entirely edible and safe to eat.
 You can consume the entire honeycomb including the waxy geometric cells and the honey, pollen, and royal jelly inside.
-It is a completely pure food that can be paired with several other ingredients in many dishes and drinks –– honeycomb can even be eaten on its own!
-Honeycomb is excellent in bite-size pieces or crumbled up and sprinkled on top of other foods.
+It is a completely pure food that can be paired with several other ingredients in many dishes and drinks—honeycomb can even be eaten on its own!
+Honeycomb is excellent in bite-sized pieces or crumbled up and sprinkled on top of other foods.

 We recommend eating honeycomb with: